Classification of "large" black holes into seven families: The 16 Dictionaries

 To make $\Delta =\det $ $\Psi $, one way is to associate all magnetic charges (electric charges) with the presence of 1's (0's) in local bases product states from the rightmost position to the leftmost position.
 That is, let the state with magnetic charge $p^{0}$ ($p^{1}$, $p^{2}$, $ p^{3}$) correspond to $|000\rangle $ ($|001\rangle $, $|010\rangle $, $ |100\rangle $), and the state with electric charge $q_{0}$ ($q_{1}$, $q_{2} $, $q_{3}$) correspond to $|111\rangle $ ($|110\rangle $, $|101\rangle $, $ |011\rangle $) \cite{Duff} (see Table \ref{tbl:app-tbl1}).

 Table \ref{tbl:app-tbl1} gives the correspondence between the charges and the states, however, the signs of the charges are not explained.
 To determine the signs, let $\delta _{i} \in \{ +1, -1\}$, and we then create Table \ref{tbl:app-tbl2}.
 By substituting the charges in $\Delta $ with the corresponding items in Table \ref{tbl:app-tbl2} and solving the equation $\Delta =\det $ $\Psi $, we obtain all the 16 solutions for $\delta _{i}$.
 Thus, we obtain 16 different versions of Table \ref{tbl:app-tbl2}.
 Each version of the table is called a dictionary \cite{Linde}.
 In total, there are 16 dictionaries for Duff's correspondence.
 The 16 dictionaries are generated by having $B=\pm C_{i}$ for $i=1, \ldots, 8$.
-Table \ref{tbl:app-tbl3} shows eight dictionaries generated by having $B=C_i$, and another eight dictionaries can be generated by having $B=-C_i$.
+Table \ref{tbl:app-tbl3} shows eight dictionaries generated by having $B=C_i$, and another eight dictionaries can be generated by having $B=-C_i$, in which all elements in the table will have their signs flipped.
 In the literature, the dictionaries generated by having $B=C_{i}$ with $i=1,2,3$ appeared in \cite{Duff, Linde, Levay}.